You don’t get high grades without studying for it. It’s very much true for employees too.

 Did you know that by studying a new word each day, by the end of the year, you will have learned 365 words?
 That’s microlearning in action.

 Nowadays, microlearning makes it possible to manage the learning process in an easy and integrated way, by taking advantage of technologies that can be adapted to each employee’s needs.
-Technology-based learning allows to deliver in a short amount of time (1-10 minutes per day) and usually requires little work to support learners digest bite-sized skill training that could be fully integrated into the daily schedule of employees.
+Technology-based learning allows it to deliver in a short amount of time (1-10 minutes per day) and usually requires little work to support learners digest bite-sized skill training that could be fully integrated into the daily schedule of employees.

 Microlearning could be delivered in the form of short videos, mini-lessons, apps, mobile apps, challenges, and games.
-Within a business, it can serve multiple functions such as reinforcing a brand message, help train salespeople on new product launches, or onboarding new staff.
+Within a business, it can serve multiple functions such as reinforcing a brand message, helping train salespeople on new product launches, or onboarding new staff.